Dan Henk: Early life

-His beginning career included a year and a half stint drawing political cartoons for Madcap Magazine and illustrating underground projects and fanzines such as Maximum Rock and Roll.
-In 1997, after struggling through a violent car crash and a knife fight with a crackhead that severed the tendon on his left thumb, he managed to attend art school.
-Receiving some commercial and local gallery acclaim, he moved to New York City in an attempt to kick start an art career.
-Heavily immersing himself in the local hardcore scene, he produced artwork for the bands Shai Hulud, Indecision, Coalesce, Locked in a Vacancy, Beyond Reason, Zombie Apocalypse and various local record labels and venues.
+His beginning career included drawing political cartoons for Madcap Magazine and Maximum Rock and Roll.
+In 1997, after a violent car crash and a knife fight with a crackhead that severed the tendon on his left thumb, he attended art school.
+He received commercial and gallery acclaim and moved to New York City.
+Immersing himself in the local hardcore scene, he produced artwork for the bands Shai Hulud, Indecision, Coalesce, Locked in a Vacancy, Beyond Reason, Zombie Apocalypse and various local venues.

 Commercial success and tragedy

 In 2000, he started tattooing, initially working on many musician friends.
 A year later, in September 2001, he was stricken with brain cancer and underwent surgery, chemotherapy, and radiation.
-In the midst of chemotherapy, he returned to his art projects with what seemed a renewed fervor.
+During chemotherapy, he returned to his art projects with renewed fervor.
 Three months later, he married fellow tattoo artist Monica Castillo.
 After a brief venture down south, that included owning a short-lived tattoo shop, he returned to Manhattan and applied himself to art full-time.
-A productive period followed, with his work appearing in both a growing number of tattoo magazines and more fine art-influenced outlets such as Aphrodesia, and The Tarot Project.
+A productive period followed, with his work appearing in several tattoo magazines and more fine art-influenced outlets such as Aphrodesia and The Tarot Project.
 Tattoo-related books such as No Regrets: The Best, Worst, & Most #$%*ing Ridiculous Tattoos Ever, Tattoo Prodigies 1, Tattoo Prodigies 2, and Inside the Tattoo Circus: A Journey Through the Modern World of Tattoos also took notice and included features on the young artist.
 Tragedy struck again in 2007, as his wife of 6 years, Monica Henk, was killed by an SUV while driving a motorcycle.
 Despite extensive coverage in the local media and vigorous campaigns by both the tattoo and motorcycle communities, the culprit was never found.